 Hyper-V Dynamic Memory Overview

-If you have idle or low-load virtual machines, as in pooled Virtual Desktop Infrastructure (VDI) environments, Dynamic Memory additions in Hyper-V in Windows Server 2012 enable you to increase consolidation and improve reliability for restart operations.
+If you have idle or low-load virtual machines, as in pooled Virtual Desktop Infrastructure (VDI) environments, Dynamic Memory enables you to increase consolidation and improve reliability for restart operations.
 You also gain agility in responding to requirement changes with these new capabilities.

 With the Dynamic Memory improvements for Hyper-V in Windows Server 2012, you can attain higher consolidation numbers with improved reliability for restart operations.
 This can lead to lower costs, especially in environments that have many idle or low-load virtual machines, such as pooled VDI environments.
 Dynamic Memory run-time configuration changes can reduce downtime and provide increased agility to respond to requirement changes.